SaharZo321/nonogram-solver/README.md

 The app makes its own constraints while customizing your board.

+- Another option is to edit the constraints manually, which can help you solve unknown boards!

 When you are done creating, you can let computer solve the board by using its constraints.
-The solution has the steps used for the computer to solve the board.

 ## So, how does it solve?

 The algorithm used to solve the board is a backtracking algorithm.
 I researched the web and combined some of what I found and modified it.

-### First step - getting all the solutions for the rows in the board
+### STEP #1 - getting all the solutions for the rows in the board

 This is my first modification: